- Written by Christian Simmons

 Ageism can also impact older professionals who have held the same position since they were young.

-- Younger, less qualified employees receive bigger projects or opportunities
+- Giving younger, less qualified employees bigger projects or opportunities than older, more qualified applicants

-- Older, more qualified applicants get passed over for promotions without clear reasoning
+- Passing over older, more qualified employees for promotions without clear reasoning

-- Senior employees are excluded from out-of-work activities or social events
+- Excluding senior employees from out-of-work activities or social events

-- Older employees are assumed not to understand technology
+- Assuming that older employees do not understand technology

 Age discrimination can even include if you are often the center of offhand age-related jokes or comments from your boss and coworkers.
 This creates a divide in offices and can make older employees feel like outsiders.